 At which point history would be forced to record him — Jean Béliveau — as a man of several vice-regal firsts.
 First former teammate of grown men nicknamed Gumper, Boom-Boom, Rocket, Pocket, Digging Dicker, and The Roadrunner to take command of the Canadian Armed Forces.
 First tenant of Rideau Hall to have his accumulated regular-season penalty minutes (1029) printed in 10-point characters on page 862 of Total Hockey: The Official Encyclopedia of the NHL.
 Though not, I’m afraid, the first GG to have stood next to me.
 Because, in truth, I’ve stood next to Her Excellency Jeanne Sauvé also, at Rideau Hall, in a room with two fireplaces.

 That was no contest, that time, in terms of height — Madame Sauvé found it particularly funny, the degree of my looming advantage.
 Though she did have the silverer hair.
 I remember asking, why the two fireplaces? and being told some good reason for it.
 And later — late — an aide de camp, Captain Levesque, fetched his cavalry sabre to open a bottle of champagne with a swash of blade up its neck.
 I slept the night, guest of the government, in the Bessborough Room at Rideau Hall, where a Spanish friend of mine broke the TV by switching it on.

 The Honourable Maurice Sauvé told me about the two fireplaces, I remember now — it was an old Abenaki trick, he said, to keep you warm back and front.

 The Right Honourable Michaëlle Jean I’ve stood across the room from, near Robin Hood Bay, next to the wild blue ocean, in Newfoundland.

 I wish I’d seen him play.
 I would have liked to have seen Howie Morenz and Maurice Richard, and Béliveau is right up there with those two, for me.
 There’s a line of, I think it’s Hugh Hood’s, about him, Béliveau, when he had the puck on his stick: he could navigate his way around the ice like a lunchroom pro carrying his peas on a knife.
-That I wished I’d seen.
+That I wish I’d seen.